pierrediedhiou/cybersecurity-journey/glossary.md

 - **Assumed Breach** — An internal pentest scenario where the tester starts with the assumption that an attacker already has access to the network, evaluating what damage could be done from inside
+- **ATT&CK** — Adversarial Tactics Techniques and Common Knowledge,
+a MITRE framework organized as a matrix mapping attacker tactics (columns) to techniques (rows).
+Used for threat modeling and red teaming
 ## B
 - **Bash** (Bourne Again Shell) — Most common shell on Linux, default on Kali Linux
 - **Bind Shell** — Shell that listens on a port on the target waiting for attacker